gcallah/hambone/chaps/chap1.md

 "So Ambrose, I hear you plan on headin' back down Louisiana?"

 "Yes sir.
-Plenty work on them shrimp boats."
+Plenty work on them oil rigs."

 "And what yo daddy say about this?"